Get a Checklist Sorted - You Won’t Regret it

 Ask the agent questions and make a note of how responsive and enthusiastic they are to help.
 Most agents will operate within a local area, so choosing an agent that knows your favourite area and the different neighbourhoods within that area extremely well is a distinct advantage.

-Seeking past buyer feedback can be invaluable to help you make sure your prospective agent is willing to go the extra mile.
+A good agent will help you till the end of your moving process, assisting with bank accounts, helping you find schools, a doctor, etc. Seeking past buyer feedback can be invaluable to help you make sure your prospective agent is willing to go the extra mile.

 The Viewing Trip